United Way is committed to supporting Keys residents affected by COVID-19.

 - UWCK has the most comprehensive listing of Monroe County resources, changes to services/programs and local information, plus state and federal programs and assistance on our Community Resource Guide page.
 Residents who need assistance should start there.

 - UWCK has been advocating for residents to enroll in state and federal programs.
 The needs in our community far exceed our ability to respond locally, and enrollment in state or federal programs will allow our local resources to go further.
-Our efforts began with Florida Reemployment and we have compiled a “Links and Tips to File for Florida Unemployment” page in the online Community Resource Guide.
-In addition, we developed a system for our volunteers to help clients in completing the paper application for unemployment or SNAP food benefits.
+Our efforts began with Florida Reemployment and has continued to new areas as needs arise.

-- We are developing the UWCK Remote Crisis Case Management System to assist residents in need and for social service providers to better manage assistance safely.
+- We developed the UWCK Remote Crisis Case Management System to assist residents in need and for social service providers to better manage assistance safely.

-- UWCCK has focused on increasing access to food throughout the counties and have compiled a list of food pantries and meal sites updated frequently.
+- UWCK has focused on increasing access to food throughout the county.
 Local food distribution sources and organizations have worked together to advocate for better quality and more food for the Keys, and the pantries have reported seeing positive results.
+A list of food pantries is available at KeysHelp.org.

-Recognizing the importance of providing childcare so parents could return to work, UWCK made $500 grants to help 9 Monroe County Educational Community Investment partners be able to reopen safely.
-These funds will be used to obtain the new necessary safety items to protect staff and children.
+- Recognizing the importance of providing childcare so parents could return to work, UWCK made $500 grants to help 9 Monroe County Educational Community Investment partners be able to reopen safely.
+These funds were used to obtain the new necessary safety items to protect staff and children.

 VITA Tax Preparation